-Any failure or delay of payment exceeding 60 days can result in cancellation of your contract.
+Any failure or delay of payment exceeding 60 days may result in the cancellation of your contract.
 When we cancel your plan, the sales charges are not refunded.

-You can also request, in writing, that your plan be cancelled under the conditions described under "Default, Withdrawal or Cancellation" on page 31.
+You can also request, in writing, that your plan be cancelled under the conditions set forth in "Default, Withdrawal or Cancellation" on page 33.